mne-tools/mne-bids/CONTRIBUTING.md

 More information on our documentation setup can be found in our [mne-bids WIKI](https://github.com/mne-tools/mne-bids/wiki).

+## A note on MNE-Python compatibility

+We aim to make `mne-bids` compatible with the current stable release of `mne`,  as well as the previous stable release.
+Both of these versions are tested in our continuous integration infrastructure.
+Additional versions of `mne` may be compatible, but this is not guaranteed.

 ## Instructions for first-time contributors

 When you are making your first contribution to `mne-bids`, we kindly request you to: